Sketch Animation: State-of-the-art Report: Comparative analysis of animation techniques

 \paragraph*{Flexibility} Flexibility assesses how well an animation method adapts to different use cases, motion styles, or character designs.
-Keyframe-based interpolation technique~\cite{hong2024long} offers moderate flexibility, allowing artists to customize timing and poses within a constrained structure, and keyframe-free methods~\cite{oztireli2013differential, wu2023two} provide high flexibility, particularly when implemented with modular rigs or deformation models that can be easily adapted to diverse characters and motions.
-Physics-based approaches~\cite{eroglu2018fluid} are less flexible since it is bound to rule-based motion generation and parameter constraints.
-In contrast, data-driven or MoCap~\cite{kim2008drivenshape, pan2011sketch} demonstrate moderate flexibility, being effective within the bounds of the training dataset or captured motion but less adaptable to unseen styles.
-Text-driven systems~\cite{bandyopadhyay2024flipsketch, rai2024enhancing} are highly flexible through prompt-based variety, allowing a wide range of animations to be generated from text descriptions. \\
+Keyframe-based interpolation technique~\cite{brodt2024skeleton} offers moderate flexibility, allowing artists to customize timing and poses within a constrained structure.
+In contrast, Physics-based approaches~\cite{zhu2011sketch} are less flexible, as they are bound by rule-based motion generation and parameter constraints.
+In comparison, MoCap~\cite{patel2016tracemove} and video-driven methods~\cite{yang2024sketchanimator} demonstrate moderate flexibility, performing well within the scope of captured or learned motions but showing limited adaptability to unseen styles or novel character configurations.
+Text-driven systems~\cite{deng2025animatesketches, liang2025multi} are highly flexible through prompt-based variety, allowing a wide range of animations to be generated from text descriptions.
+Finally, 2D sketch–to–3D model animation techniques~\cite{zhou2024drawingspinup} generally offer low flexibility, as they rely on predefined rigging structures and motion mappings that restrict adaptation to significantly different characters or animation styles.

-\paragraph*{Speed} Speed measures the time an animator or system requires to generate a usable animation output.
-Keyframe-based animation~\cite{shen2024bridging} achieves moderate speed by leveraging interpolation between manually defined poses.
-However, it remains constrained by user input and time, while the keyframe-free technique~\cite{wu2023two} achieves high speed, often supporting real-time generation through automated rigging or deformation processes.
-In contrast, physics-based methods~\cite{chuang2005animating, zhu2011sketch} are computationally intensive, as they rely on continuous physical simulations and rule-based solvers, leading to slower performance.
-Data-driven approaches~\cite{su2018live} are moderate, as motion data is extracted and transferred to the sketch.
-Text-driven animation~\cite{liu2024dynamic} uses a text-to-video diffusion model, which requires significant training time to estimate motion and align to animate the sketch, since it offers lower speed. \\
+\paragraph*{Speed} Speed measures the time required by an animator or system to generate a usable animation output.
+Keyframe-based animation methods~\cite{whited2010betweenit} achieve moderate speed, as interpolation between manually defined poses accelerates motion generation but remains constrained by the amount of user input and editing time.
+In contrast, physics-based methods~\cite{scott2013physink} are computationally intensive, as they rely on continuous physical simulations and rule-based solvers, leading to slower performance.
+Data-driven approaches (MoCap and video-driven)~\cite{smith2023method, su2018live} are moderate, as motion data is extracted and transferred to the sketch.
+At the same time, text-driven animation~\cite{liu2025dynamic, rai2024enhancing, deng2025animatesketches} uses a text-to-video diffusion model, which requires significant training time to estimate motion and align it to animate the sketch, resulting in low speed.
+Finally, 2D sketch–to–3D model animation techniques~\cite{yoon2025occlusion} also exhibit low speed, due to the additional cost of 3D reconstruction, occlusion handling, rigging, and motion mapping.